kxz/omnipresence/docs/plugins.rst

 notice depending on how the command was invoked.
 A command reply may take one of the following forms:

+* `None`, in which case no reply is shown to the target user, not even a "no results" message.
+  This is useful for commands that have other visible side effects, such as changing the channel topic or mode.

 * A byte or Unicode string.
   Long strings are broken into chunks of up to `.CHUNK_LENGTH` bytes and treated as a sequence.